 Fortunately, there are plenty of tools you can use to learn about investing and trading stocks.
 But first, let’s take a step back and look at the whole picture to chart out a learning path.
 The key is to keep your goals simple, learn small chunks of information at a time, and practice consistently and at an even pace.
 In time, what you learn will start to fall into place; ideas will begin to connect; and what was once complex could transition into a logical arrangement of practical tools and strategies.

 To begin your journey, start with these three simple steps.

 Think about your investment goals.
 For example, do you want to pursue growth, income, or preservation?

 Once you’ve decided on your investment goal, figuring out your investment style might come easier.
 Investing styles are typically broken down into two general categories: active and passive.

 Once you’ve set your financial goals, the next step is to identify the educational resources that can help you learn the concepts and techniques.

 Whether you’re a stock market beginner or a seasoned veteran looking for advanced investor education, TD Ameritrade offers clients an array of education resources.
-These can be accessed from tdameritrade.com, the thinkorswim® trading platform, mobile apps, YouTube ... there’s even a TD Ameritrade chatbot on Facebook Messenger and a chatbot on Twitter.
+These can be accessed from tdameritrade.com, the thinkorswim® trading platform, mobile apps, the TD Ameritrade channels on YouTube ... there’s even a TD Ameritrade chatbot on Facebook Messenger and a chatbot on Twitter.
 All these resources are designed to accommodate your schedule and pace.